cicyinc/yichuchen-portfolio/dataviz3and4.md

 - "Although you are not contrasting before and since COVID-19, you are still comparing.
 Consider to include 'COVID-19' in the title."

 **Takeaways:**
-It's interesting that both of my friends prefers the pie chart over the stacked bar chart.
-Their feedback also helped me to points out some details that I didn't think upon before I start my redesign.
+Interestingly, both of my friends prefer the pie chart over the stacked bar chart.
+Their feedback also helped me to points out some details that I didn't think about before I start my redesign.

 ### Re-designed visualization